suleka96/MicroWise/README.md

 <h1>MicroWise</h1>

-MicroWise is a console based application that, when given the desired optimization and tuning parameter configurations, optimizes the performance of a given Microservice.
+MicroWise is a console based application that, when given the desired optimization and tuning parameter configurations, optimizes the performance of a given JVM-based Microservice.
 A dashboard is also available to analyse the overview of the optimization process.
+MicroWise optimizes the underlying JVM parameters that effect GC to obtain a performance gain in the Microservice.

+#### Prerequisites
+* Python 3

 <h2>How to Use?</h2>
 step 01: Clone the project